 Rights & Permissions

 Thank you for your interest in using work published by Copper Canyon Press.
-Over the years, our poems have found thousands of interesting homes in:
+Over the years, our poems have been published in thousands of venues, including:

 - anthologies and student packets

 - newspapers, magazines, and journals

 - granite slabs in parks and Mexican restaurant menus

 All uses require appropriate acknowledgement; some uses require payment.
 If you have any questions as to whether your proposed use of Copper Canyon Press poetry is subject to existing copyright restrictions and/or payment, we welcome you to contact us with details about your project, and we’ll help you figure it out!

 Please note that, whether a use is personal or professional, we cannot allow for usages in which changes have been introduced to the text, title, or structure of a poem.

 We encourage certain personal uses, such as sharing a poem on social media.
 These uses do not require specific permission or payment.
 We do ask that the use be appropriately acknowledged by including the poem title, the author’s name, and a link to the book, preferably to the listing here on our website.

 Poetry is often read and recited during life’s most meaningful events.
 If you feel moved to incorporate a Copper Canyon Press poem at an important event, we applaud your excellent taste.

 To verbally share a Copper Canyon Press poem during an event (e.g. a wedding ceremony, worship service, etc.), you need not seek formal permission, though we do request that you credit the author in your presentation.
 (For example, saying something like: “This is a poem by Ellen Bass titled ‘If You Knew.’”)
 If the event is recorded and subsequently posted online for free viewing, you need not seek permission to post.